matteoturnu/smoothing/README.md

 * The program [analyze.py](code/analyze.py) generates all of certified accuracy plots and tables that appeared in the paper.

-Finallly, we note that [this file](experiments.MD) describes exactly how to reproduce our experiments from the paper.
+Finally, we note that [this file](experiments.MD) describes exactly how to reproduce our experiments from the paper.